Write a letter

-Your participation in advocating for our community's future is crucial.
+Your participation in advocating for our city's future is crucial.
 Please take a moment to copy and paste the letter provided below.
-It's important to send your letter to every councillor and the mayor at the City of Calgary, ensuring your voice is heard.
+It's important to send your letter to every councillor, the Mayor, and the Province.

 Alternatively, if you prefer to craft a more personalized message, we've provided talking points below to guide you.
 Your unique perspective and insights are invaluable in shaping the decisions that impact us all.